richardshuai/atomworks-caliby/datahub/datahub/datasets/README.md

 For templates, we don't currently support any way to add additional sources.

 ### Step 4: Update the main training YAML.
-Update the main training YAML with the new dataset (i.e., instantiate a `PandasDataset` wrapped within a `WrappedStructuralDataset`), and you're good to go!
+Update the main training YAML with the new dataset (i.e., instantiate a `PandasDataset` wrapped within a `StructuralDatasetWrapper`), and you're good to go!

 ## How do we handle hierarchical dataset and sampling structures in Datahub?
 We implemented a hierarchical dataset and sampling schema that can be extended indefinitely.
-Note that this setup is somewhat complex; most scenarios can be handled with a `WrappedStructuralDataset` around a `PandasDataset`, or something similar.
+Note that this setup is somewhat complex; most scenarios can be handled with a `StructuralDatasetWrapper` around a `PandasDataset`, or something similar.

 ### Example: Possible AF-3 Style Training Setup
 For RF2AA, we have the following approximate dataset structure: